andrfaren/Ciphers/README.md

 # Ciphers
 A project for encrypting and decrypting messages.
-This project uses the Strategy pattern.
+This project implements the Strategy design pattern.

 Currently supports the following ciphers:
   - Caesar (shift)